 People with increased vulnerability to diseases caused by these bacteria include young children, elderly people, people with compromised immune systems and pregnant women and their foetuses.

-For raw drinking milk, even extremely good hygiene procedures won’t ensure dangerous pathogens aren’t present.
+For raw drinking milk, even extremely good hygiene procedures will not ensure dangerous pathogens are absent.

 Have there been outbreaks due to raw milk?